UKHomeOffice/snowtify/README.md

 This is used to indicate the outcome of a change.
 Set it to "success" (case insensitive) if the deployment succeeded, otherwise the change will be marked as a failure.
-If the utility is running as a drone plugin (as in the [example](#as-a-drone-plugin) above), this option can be omitted and the value will be picked up from the drone `status` environment variable instead.
+If the utility is running as a drone plugin (as in the [example](#as-a-drone-plugin) above), this option can be omitted and the value will instead be picked up from the drone environment variable `DRONE_BUILD_STATUS`.

 ## Useful links
  - [Quay.io](https://quay.io/repository/ukhomeofficedigital/snowtify)